 Opening a bank account in Canada is usually a quick and simple process.
-Whether you are a Canadian citizen, a permanent resident, a temporary resident, or even a visitor, you can set up your own account in minutes.
-You will be shuffling through various types of accounts, such as chequing accounts, savings accounts, and newcomer banking packages.
-You can apply online, by phone, or visit a branch.
+Whether you are a Canadian citizen, a permanent resident, a temporary resident, or a newcomer planning to move to Canada, most major banks allow you to open chequing or savings accounts with a few identification documents.

 To open a Canadian bank account, you can go to a bank branch and bring valid identification and possibly additional documents, based on your residency status.
 You will need two pieces of ID, one of which should have your full name and birthdate.
 Canadian citizens, permanent residents, and temporary residents can provide a Social Insurance Number (SIN) for tax purposes, investment income, and earn interest.